AgustinSRG/webrtc-cdn/doc/signaling.md

 ### Close

-When a WebRTC connection is closed, ser verver will send a `CLOSE` message.
+When a WebRTC connection is closed, the server will send a `CLOSE` message.
 The client can also send it in order to tell the server to close the connection.

 ```
 CLOSE